UMAprotocol/UMIPs/UMIPs/UMIP-15.md

 All subsequent voters can call `revealVote` as they would previously have done.

+As for the rewards expiration, voters will be able to wait as long as they like before retrieving their rewards.

 ## Implementation

 Please see this [directory](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/oracle).
 The directory contains the [implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/oracle/implementation/Voting.sol) of the `Voting` contract which preforms the key voting logic within the DVM and has the updated logic to include the ECDSA signature verification.

 The specific changes made in this UMIP can be seen in [this](https://github.com/UMAprotocol/protocol/pull/1767) pull request.

+The new Voting contract should have identical parameters to the pre-existing Voting contract, except that rewardsExpirationTimeout will be equal to `31536000000` (1000 years in seconds).

 ## Security considerations